realA10001986/Dash-Gauges/README.md

 In order to upload a new firmware, such as published in the [Release packages](https://github.com/realA10001986/Dash-Gauges/releases), select the "**dashgauges-A10001986-Vx.xx.bin**" or "**Dash-Gauges_vX.YY.bin**" file as contained in the Release package in the _top_ file selector and click *Update*.

 You can also install the Dash Gauges' sound-pack on this page: Download the sound-pack (which is included in every [Release package](https://github.com/realA10001986/Dash-Gauges/releases)), extract it and select the resulting DGA.bin file in the _bottom_ file selector.
 Finally, click *Upload*.
-Note that an SD card is required for this operation.
+An SD card is required for this operation.

 See also [here](#firmware-installation--firmware-update).